 Settling in Australia

-The International Student Support Service (ISSS) is here to assist international students with any matters, inclusive of life outside of study.
+Student Wellbeing and Support is here to assist international students with any matters, inclusive of life outside of study.
 For specific information on those areas outlined below, please click on the corresponding accordion.

 If you are in immediate danger and require urgent assistance, we encourage you to call '000'.